hexdreamer/tesseract-build/Scripts/README.md

 ## zsh

-The scripts are written in the best zsh we know.
-And, if you're curious, a StackOverflow perspective on popularity: [Bash vs. Zsh][2].
+The scripts are written in the best zsh I know.
+I set upon writing these scripts in zsh after years of getting by with bash.
+To shore up my lack of knowledge around shell scripting, I started using Shellcheck in bash-mode on the zsh scripts for any insight into better coding practices and new concepts.
+Trying to embrace the zsh-y way, I've started disabling some checks where I've seen clear examples from the author of zsh on how zsh does something differently than bash.

 ### Considerations for Shell Script style